rgujju/STM32_Base_Project/README.md

 ``cmake ../.. -DTARGET_GROUP=test``
 To run the tests
 ``ctest --verbose``
-or to build, test and generate coverage report all together
+or to build, test and generate coverage report all together.
 ``make coverage``
 The coverage report will be in **build/test/coverage/index.html**